 NC (Pins 1, 3, 5): No Connection.
-Pins 1, 3, 5 are electrically isolated from the LT1976.
-They may be connected to PCB traces to aid in PCB layout.

 SW (Pin 2): The SW pin is the emitter of the on-chip power NPN switch.
 This pin is driven up to the input pin voltage during switch on time.
 Inductor current drives the SW pin negative during switch off time.
-Negative voltage is clamped with the external Schottky catch diode to prevent excessive negative voltages.
+Negative voltage is clamped with the external catch diode.
+Maximum negative switch voltage allowed is -0.8V.

-$V{\rm IN}$ (Pin 4): This is the collector of the on-chip power NPN switch. $V{\rm IN}$ powers the internal control circuitry when a voltage on the BIAS pin is not present.
+V{IN} (Pin 4): This is the collector of the on-chip power NPN switch.
+V{IN} powers the internal control circuitry when a voltage on the BIAS pin is not present.
 High di/dt edges occur on this pin during switch turn on and off.
-Keep the path short from the $V{\rm IN}$ pin through the input bypass capacitor, through the catch diode back to SW.
-All trace inductance on this path will create a voltage spike at switch off, adding to the $V{\rm CE}$ voltage across the internal NPN.
+Keep the path short from the V{IN} pin through the input bypass capacitor, through the catch diode back to SW.
+All trace inductance on this path will create a voltage spike at switch off, adding to the V{CE} voltage across the internal NPN.
 BOOST (Pin 6): The BOOST pin is used to provide a drive voltage, higher than the input voltage, to the internal bipolar NPN power switch.
 Without this added voltage, the typical switch voltage loss would be about 1.5V.
-The additional BOOST voltage allows the switch to saturate and its voltage loss approximates that of a 0.2Ω FET structure, but with much smaller die area.
+The additional BOOST voltage allows the switch to saturate and its voltage loss approximates that of a 0.2Ω FET structure.

 C_T (Pin 7): A capacitor on the C_T pin determines the amount of delay time between the PGFB pin exceeding its threshold (V{PGFB}) and the PG pin set to a high impedance state.
-When the PGFB pin rises above V{PGFB}, current is sourced from the C_T pin into the external capacitor.
+When the PGFB pin rises above V{PGFB} , current is sourced from the C_T pin into the external capacitor.
 When the voltage on the external capacitor reaches an internal clamp (V{CT}), the PG pin becomes a high impedance node.
-The resultant PG delay time is given by $t = C{CT} \cdot V{CT}/I{CT}$.
-If the voltage on the PGFB pin drops below V{PGFB}, C{CT} will be discharged rapidly to OV and PG will be active low with a 200μA sink capability.
+The resultant PG delay time is given by t = $C{CT} \cdot V{CT}/I{CT}$.
+If the voltage on the PGFB pin drops below V{PGFB} , C{CT} will be discharged rapidly to 0V and PG will be active low with a 200μA sink capability.
 If the C_T pin is clamped (Power Good condition) during normal operation and SHDN is taken low, the C_T pin will be discharged and a delay period will occur when SHDN is returned high.
 See the Power Good section in Applications Information for details.